becketalservices/beas-cnx-cloud/docs/index.md

-Create a IBM Component Pack installation on managed Kubernetes
+Create an IBM Component Pack installation on managed Kubernetes
 ==============================================================

 IBM has updated the IBM Connections Component Pack to work on a native Kubernetes installation without IBM Cloud private (ICp).
 This gives everyone the chance to deploy the solution on a managed Kubernetes infrastructure.